JIC-8130/jic-8130-yca/README.md

 - Two epic branches will be split from master: Track and Report
 - Branches should follow the naming convention: EpicName/StoryName.
 Follow UpperCamelCase.

+Style
+- We will follow the style guide found here: https://github.com/airbnb/javascript

 ### Agile Ceremonies

 - The team will participate in sprint planning (grooming) for the upcoming sprint during the last week of the current sprint.